sntsaac/weather_station/README.md

 This entire cycle repeats continuously, every 10 seconds, forming a seamless and automated data pipeline from the physical world to my digital dashboard.
 It's a clear demonstration of a practical IoT solution!

 ## View of the project

+This project did not mean a lot of difficulty, I already had experience programming with microcontrollers from a previous course, so at least the circuit wiring was an easy part to write.
+Using Thonny was a big advantage and time saver, plus Adafruit makes it so easy to visualise the data without any complications.

 Finally I would like to include a picture of how the circuit looks in real life!
 ![Circuit photo](photo.jpg)